PiSaucer/book-c-plus-plus/docs/Chapter1/ExpensiveCalculator/readme.md

 ## Adding, Subtracting, and Multiplying
 I use the built-in arithmetic operators for addition (the plus sign, +), subtraction (the minus sign, -), and multiplication (an asterisk, *).
 The results depicted in Figure 1.4 are just what you’d expect.

 Each arithmetic operator is part of an *expression*—something that evaluates to a single value.
-So, for example, the expression 7 + 3 evaluates to 10, and that’s what gets sent to cout.
+So, for example, the expression 7 + 3 evaluates to 10, and that’s what gets sent to `cout`.

 ## Understanding Integer and Floating Point Division
 The symbol for division is the forward slash (/), so that’s what I use in the next line of code.
 However, the output might surprise you.
 According to C++ (and that expensive gaming rig), 7 divided by 3 is 2.
 What’s going on?
 Well, the result of any arithmetic calculation involving only *integers* (numbers without fractional parts) is always another integer.
 And since 7 and 3 are both integers, the result must be an integer.
 The fractional part of the result is thrown away.